Matt Dunigan: Coaching career

 In February 1997, Dunigan was named the offensive coordinator for Valdosta State University's football program.
 He spent the 1997 and 1998 seasons in this position.

 In 2004, the Calgary Stampeders hired Dunigan to be their general manager and head coach.
 In July, he assumed the role of offensive co-ordinator after he fired John Jenkins.
 After a disappointing 4–14 season, Dunigan was fired.

 Broadcasting career

-During his playing career, when his team was not playing in the Grey Cup, Dunigan would serve as an analyst for CFL on CBC.
+During his playing career, when his team was not playing in the Grey Cup, Dunigan was an analyst for CFL on CBC.
 This included 1989 and 1994.
 He also served as a colour commentator for a 1993 West Semi-Final game, Saskatchewan at Edmonton.
 From 1999 to 2003 and 2005 to 2024, Dunigan was a studio analyst and colour commentator for CFL on TSN.

 Other endeavours

 In 2006, on a dare from his family, Dunigan auditioned for the position as host of a barbecue TV series Road Grill, which premièred in 2008 with him as host.
 He has also become a cookbook author, using recipes based on the show.

 Dunigan is outspoken about the dangerous effect of concussions.
 He has suffered from memory problems, speech difficulties, balance issues, and memory loss from the numerous concussions he suffered during his playing career.